Why the Xbox Series S is such a smart move by Microsoft

 The underlying philosophy of the Xbox Series S is that many people still game on 1080p televisions.
 And while the 4K adoption rate is climbing, a significant percentage of people own 1080p displays.

 But this concept runs deeper than the adoption rates of 4K TVs.
 Resolution is overrated when it comes to gaming — even if you do have a 4K set.
-If you sit 9 feet or more away from a 55-inch 4K television, you aren’t seeing the advantages over 1080P.
+If you sit 9 feet or further away from a 55-inch 4K television, you aren’t seeing the advantages over 1080P.
 That’s true even if you have 20/20 vision.

 OK, then, let’s say you do sit in the sweet spot for your television.
 For our 55-inch 4K panel, that’s between 5.5 feet and 8.7 feet, according to inchcalculator.com.
 In this scenario, you will see an increased sharpness from 1080p.
 But I’m not sure that is worth the tradeoff even if you do notice it.